Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Stable numerical approximation

 \section{Stable numerical approximation}

-The purpose of this section is to explain the crucial notion of stability when computing numerical approximations in the form of series expansions.
-Our approach builds on the results in~\cite{Adcock2019,Adcock2020}.
+The purpose of this section is to explain the crucial notion of stable approximation, which we could informally call ``approximation with small coefficients'', and to clarify how it enables accurate numerical computations.
+Our approach builds on the results in\ \cite{Adcock2019,Adcock2020} which highlight the importance for stability of having representations with bounded coefficients.
 We also describe the practical procedure, a regularized sampling method, that we use to investigate the existence of stable numerical approximations of Helmholtz solutions in this paper.
+An error bound is formulated in Proposition~\ref{prop:approx-error-estimate}.